ps-interactive/lab_aws_create-an-auto-scaling-group-for-a-web-server-using-a-launch-template-in-aws/README.md

-# lab_aws_create-an-auto-scaling-group-for-a-web-server-using-a-launch-template-in-aws
+# PS Labs - Create an ASG for a Web Server Using a Launch Template in AWS

-Create an Auto-scaling Group for a Web Server Using a Launch Template in AWS by Carlos Souza
+This is the repo for the PS Lab